emb-riscv/specs-markdown/eabi.md

 | `f16–f31` | `fs0-fs15` | FP saved registers |  | * |

 > <sup>To simplify the context push/pop code,
   the floating point registers were reordered, to group all the caller register in one half of the set and the callee saved registers in the other half.</sup>

-> <sup>It is not mandatory for the stack limit to be a general register, it can be a CSR as well, but in this case it must be separately saved during RTOS context switches.</sup>
+> <sup>Having the stack limit exposed as a general register is only a proposal, but it can remain a CSR only as well, but in this case it must be separately saved during RTOS context switches.</sup>

+> <sup>[BH] I don’t like the stack limit being in a register.
+  Much better in a CSR.
+Harder to corrupt by accident.
+  [ilg] Agree.</sup>

 ### RV32E